uzma4794/SimpleLinearRegressionProject/README.md

 This gives us the mathematical model behind the relationship.

 👉 So in short: We use reshape in linear regression to convert a 1D array of features into the 2D format required by scikit-learn (n_samples, n_features).

+## 🔹 What does “model fit” mean?

+When we say “fit a model”, it means:
+👉 Finding the best parameters (coefficients, weights, intercepts, etc.) of a mathematical model that explain the relationship between input (X) and output (y).

+For example, in linear regression:

+y=mX+b

+Fit = find the slope m and intercept b that minimize the error between predicted and actual y.

+In code:

+from sklearn.linear_model import LinearRegression

+model = LinearRegression()
+model.fit(X_train, y_train)   # "fit" means learn the parameters

+After fitting, the model has "learned" from the training data.

+#🔹 Why do we use train-test split in preprocessing?

+If we train a model on all the data and then test it on the same data, it will look too good (because it has already seen it).
+This leads to overfitting (model memorizes data instead of learning patterns).

+To avoid this:

+We split the dataset into two parts:

+Training set → used to fit (train) the model.

+Testing set → used to evaluate the model on unseen data.

+This helps check whether the model generalizes well to new data.

+**👉 Example:**

+from sklearn.model_selection import train_test_split

+X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=42)

+model = LinearRegression()
+model.fit(X_train, y_train)   # train only on training data

+print("Train Score:", model.score(X_train, y_train))
+print("Test Score:", model.score(X_test, y_test))  # evaluate on new unseen data

+****🔹 Simple Analogy****

+Fitting a model = like studying for an exam (learning patterns).

+Train-test split = practice questions vs final exam.

+If you only practice the same questions (train only), you might think you’re perfect.

+But the real test (test set) checks if you actually understood the concepts.